-To conservatively test whether children's use of emotion and feeling gestures could be random rather than meaningful, I tested whether the number of interpretable episodes (26) was greater than chance.
+To conservatively test whether children's use of emotion and feeling gestures could be random rather than meaningful, I tested whether the number of interpretable episodes (n = 26) was greater than chance.
 Testing conservatively, I assumed that all 11 episodes in which the use of emotion and feeling gestures could not be determined as self- or other-referent were random, or not meaningful behavior.
 In a binomial distribution, the 70% (26/37) observed to be contextually appropriate is statistically above chance (p < .01).

-Table 3 presents 6 samples of the transcribed observations of children's use of feeling and emotion gestures.
-Five of the observations in Table 3 were selected from the 26 socially meaningful episodes transcribed from the videotapes; however, Observation 4 was recounted by the UC Davis Academic Child Development Specialist.
-These qualitative observations demonstrate infants' ability to articulate their own internal states, as well as reflecting on the internal states of others.
+Table 3 presents six samples of the transcribed observations of children's use of feeling and emotion gestures.
+Five of the observations in Table 3 were selected from the 26 socially meaningful episodes transcribed from the videotapes; however, Observation 4 was recounted by the University of California, Davis Academic Child Development Specialist.
+These qualitative observations demonstrate infants' ability to articulate their own internal states as well as their ability to reflect on the internal states of others.